-The study was designed as a prospective, inpatient, double-blind trial was carried out at the Departments of Anesthesia and Neurology of the Sri Lakshmi Narayana Institute of Medical Sciences in Pondicherry and SreeBalaji Medical College & Hospital, Chennai under observation experienced neurologists and anesthetists performed the evaluations and completed the examination.
-The 128 patients who had undergone for total laryngectomy and classified as American Society of Anesthesiologists (ASA) score I, II, or III.
+The study was designed as a prospective, inpatient, double-blind trial carried out at the Department of Anesthesia of the Swamy Vivekanandha Medical College Hospital and Research Institute, Elayampalayam, Tiruchengode.
+Under the observation of experienced anesthetists, the evaluations performed and the examination completed.
+All the128 patients who had undergone total laryngectomy are classified as American Society of Anesthesiologists (ASA) score I, II, or III.

-Patient grounding included detailed history taking, thorough physical examination and routine preoperative laboratory investigations.
+Patients underwent detailed history taking, thorough physical examination and routine preoperative laboratory investigations.
 The included 128 cases were randomly divided into two equal groups, the Dex and control groups, using the closed envelope method.
 In the Dex group, patients received dexmedetomidine infusion before the induction.
-One $\mu g/kg$ was infused over 10 min, then infusion was maintained at 0.2-1.4 $\mu g/kg/h$ .
+One μ g/kg was infused over 10 minutes, then infusion was maintained at 0.2-1.4 μ g/kg/h.
 Controls were managed via the standard anesthetic protocol without any addictive drugs.
 For both groups, anesthesia was maintained using sevoflurane 1-3% according to patients' response and hemodynamic stability.

-In contrast, we expelled cases with BMI> 35 kg/m2, uncontrolled systemic comorbidities, patients with bradycardia, hypotension, and heart failure as dexmedetomidine may exacerbate these conditions, pre-existing neurological or psychiatric disease and visual or hearing impairment.
+In contrast, we expelled cases with BMI> 35 kg/m2, uncontrolled systemic comorbidities, patients with bradycardia, hypotension, and heart failure as dexmedetomidine may exacerbate these conditions, preexisting neurological or psychiatric problems and visual or hearing impairment.
 Also, cases with major intraoperative events, like major bleeding or allergy to the study medications, were excluded in this study.
 On arrival at the operative theater, the patient was placed supine, and then, an intravenous cannula was inserted into a suitable peripheral vein.
 Basic hemodynamic monitoring was established, including non-invasive blood pressure (NIBP), pulse oximeter, five-lead ECG, end-tidal capnography, and axillary temperature.
 A 5-ml blood sample was obtained before induction of anesthesia.
-The sample was centrifuged, and the plasma was used to measure the level of \$100 protein by enzyme-linked immunosorbent assay (ELISA).
+The sample was centrifuged, and the plasma was used to measure the level of S100 protein by enzyme-linked immunosorbent assay (ELISA).

-Fentanyl was administered intravenously at doses of $1{\text -}2~\mu\text{g/kg}$ and $2{\text -}3~\text{min}$ before induction.
-Propofol was used to induce anesthesia by $0.5{\text -}2~\text{mg/kg}$ according to clinical response and hemodynamic stability.
-If possible, tracheal intubation with an appropriately sized cuffed endotracheal tube was facilitated using 0.5~mg/kg atracurium.
+Fentanyl was administered intravenously at doses of $1-2 \mu g/kg$ and $2-3 \min$ before induction.
+Propofol was used to induce anesthesia by $0.5-2 \ mg/kg$ according to clinical response and hemodynamic stability.
+If possible, tracheal intubation with an appropriately sized cuffed endotracheal tube was inserted using $0.5 \ mg/kg$ atracurium.
 Otherwise, a tracheostomy was done by the operating surgeon.
-Increments of 0.1~mg/kg of atracurium were used to maintain muscle relaxation every $20{\text -}30~\text{min}$ throughout the intra-operative period.
+Increments of $0.1 \ mg/kg$ of atracurium were used to maintain muscle relaxation every $20-30 \ min$ throughout the intra-operative period.

 Heart rate, mean arterial pressure, and pulse oximetry were monitored continuously and recorded by a different anesthetist, other than the investigator, before and immediately after induction, after intubation, every 15 min during the 1st hour and then every 30 min until the end of surgery.
 After the operation, patients were discharged from the operative room after fulfilling the criteria of discharge.
 The duration of operation was defined as the time from the skin incision to the last skin suture, whereas recovery time was defined as the time from the last skin suture until discharge from the operating room.
-Patients were transferred to the post-anesthesia care unit (PACU), and the Richmond Agitation-Sedation Scale (RASS) was used to assess the patients' sedation score 1 h after extubation before discharge from PACU.
+Patients were transferred to the postanesthesia care unit (PACU), and the Richmond Agitation-Sedation Scale (RASS) was used to assess the patients' sedation score 1 h after extubation before discharge from PACU.
 Assessment of neurocognitive function was repeated on the fifth postoperative day using the same tests used pre-operatively.
-The time to first analgesic request and the total duration of hospitalization were recorded. effect of dexmedetomidine The neurocognitive function was our primary outcome.
+The time to first analgesic request and the total duration of hospitalization were recorded.
+The effect of dexmedetomidine on neurocognitive function was our primary outcome.
 Secondary outcomes included intraoperative hemodynamic stability, postoperative recovery profile and agitation-sedation scores.